 And give thanks at the remembrance of His holy name.

 a.
-You who love the Lord, hate evil: Despite the seemingly abrupt transition, the Psalmist sensibly connected the appearance of the God whose very throne is founded on righteousness and justice with the heart for righteousness and justice that His people should also have.
+You who love the LORD, hate evil: Again, the psalmist addresses the people of Israel who love the LORD, and introduces a strong statement.
+Despite the seemingly abrupt transition, the psalmist sensibly connected the appearance of the God whose very throne is founded on righteousness and justice with the heart for righteousness and justice that His people should also have.

-i.
-“But preserves would be better rendered ‘guards’ or ‘watches over’; and lives is a word that includes the whole person.
+i. “…preserves would be better rendered ‘guards’ or ‘watches over’; and lives [souls] is a word that includes the whole person.
 It is a promise of God’s defence and watchful care, not a guarantee against casualties.”
 (Kidner)

 ii.
 Preserves the souls: “He may leave the bodies of his persecuted saints in the hand of the wicked, but not their souls, these are very dear to him, and he preserves them safe in his bosom.”
 (Spurgeon)